Sandicus/Fullstack.ChatterApp/README.md

 * Returns a message a user enters in the text box and that message is saved in DB.

 @MessageMapping("/chat.leave")
-* Returns a messaged if user leaves the chat app.
+* Returns a message if user leaves the chat app.
 Ex: ("Valentin has left the chat")